brainhack-school2023/laines_project/README.md

 ### Results: Test of model in CanProCo dataset
+In the following distribution of Dice values we observe an irregular distribution, none of them exceeds 0.8 and we have masks incompatible with the GT, obtaining 0, likewise, there are empty manual masks in the input images, as well as in the inferences.
+The boxplots show that the STIR images have a higher resolution than the PSIR images.
 ![image](https://github.com/brainhack-school2023/laines_project/assets/77469192/bb73788b-fb92-4532-b598-27da9b2858af)
 Click [here](https://brainhack-school2023.github.io/laines_project/sc_PSIR.html) to see an interactive image of a automatic lesion segmentation by nnUnet in an PSIR image.

 ### Results: Test of model in MP2RAGE dataset
+In the following distribution of Dice values we observe an irregular distribution, none of them exceeds 0.78.
+None of the UNI images could be segmented, however the T1q images were segmented, only with 8 empty masks.

 ![image](https://github.com/brainhack-school2023/laines_project/assets/77469192/ce0ac0e1-824a-4cb0-8357-71b1a06571a5)
 Click [here](https://brainhack-school2023.github.io/laines_project/sc_MP2RAGE.html) to see an interactive image of a automatic lesion segmentation by nnUnet in an 3T MP2RAGE image.